xasc/tree-sitter-t32/README.md

   `(format_expression) (_hll_expression)` blocks
 - Unquoted `(path)` nodes are not clearly distinguishable from other literal types in command argument lists.
+- For HLL expressions used at the top level of commands, the use of spaces is more restricted than for nested expressions inside parentheses.
+This behavior is not modeled by the grammar.

 ## References